 Currently, the Resilient Communities Program is under partial implementation through two coordinated efforts.
-One of these efforts is called Regions Innovating for Strong Economies and Environment (RISE) Program, which is led by NCORR in partnership with a nonprofit, the North Carolina Rural Center.
+One of these efforts is called Regions Innovating for Strong Economies and Environment (RISE) Program, which is led by NCORR in partnership with a nonprofit, the North Carolina Rural Center (Rural Center).
 The services described in this Request for Proposal (RFP) are part of RISE and will be directed by NCORR.
 The other effort is called the Resilient Coastal Communities Program (RCCP), led by the North Carolina Department of Environmental Quality's Division of Coastal Management.
 The services described in this RFP are not part of RCCP and are not directed by the Department of Environmental Quality.

-RISE includes the three main activities as listed below.
+RISE includes the three main activities listed below.
 The first and second are not the subject of this Request for Proposal.
 The third is the subject of this RFP.

-- 1.)
-Develop the North Carolina Resilient Communities Guide ("Guide").
+- Develop the North Carolina Resilient Communities Guide ("Guide").
 This document will help local and regional leaders, including government officials as well as business, nonprofit, and community leaders, understand their climate vulnerability and develop shared priorities for action.
 A Vendor has already been procured for the Guide through a separate RFP, but the Guide is not yet complete.
 Draft or final portions of the Guide may be used by the Vendor conducting the work included in this RFP. - 2.)
 Conduct leadership and resilience training.
-The Rural Center is delivering leadership and resilience training to disaster-impacted communities in Eastern North Carolina, known as Homegrown Leaders. - 3.)
-Develop Regional Resilience Project Portfolios.
-Nine regions in storm-impacted North Carolina will each develop a region-specific resilience project portfolio.
-Developing the Portfolio includes assessing the region's vulnerability to climate hazards and identifying a tailored Portfolio of prioritized potential resilience activities to support the region's resilience.
-The Portfolio will reflect in-depth implementation pathways and challenges for each priority project.
+The Rural Center is delivering a leadership and resilience training program to Eastern North Carolina, known as Homegrown Leaders. - 3.)
+Develop Regional Resilience Project Portfolio.
+Nine regions in storm-impacted North Carolina will each develop a region-specific Portfolio of projects to improve resiliency outcomes.
+Projects may be construction or non-construction activities.
+Each Portfolio will assess the region's vulnerability to climate hazards and identify a tailored set of prioritized potential resilience activities to improve the region's resilience.
+The Portfolio will include implementation pathways for each priority project.

-The Regional Resilience Project Portfolios are the subject of this RFP.
+The Portfolios are the subject of this RFP.